 Cost control measures will vary from project to project, and a Building Regulations Application should be made during this stage.
 It’s essential to agree and sign the Building Contract during this stage to proceed with Stage 5.

 Most Project Strategies developed by the design team will be embedded in the Manufacturing Information and/or Construction Information, and producing a Stage Report is not usually necessary.

 RIBA Stage 4 (in part) (old stages G, H and J) – Technical design

 Once the tenders are received, the quotations will be assessed and analysed before one is chosen ready to start the construction work stage.

-This is the second of the two new stages introduced in 2013 to the programme of works and involves a post-occupancy evaluation, covering the projects performance, outcomes and development …it is essentially an aftercare service.
+This is the second of the two new stages introduced in 2013 to the program of works and involves a post-occupancy evaluation, covering the projects performance, outcomes and development …it is essentially an aftercare service.

 Construction detailing is difficult!